ZacZhangzhuo/endless-wall-teamwork/README.md

  This is the brick pick and place of UR5 robot group practice, ETH Zurich MAS dfab 2022-23

 ## Using the UR robot to lay a brick wall lampshade that changes opacity and shape according to sunlight data
+A lamp that reacts to the sun conditions in someone else's location.

 Credits: Brian Po Yen Chen, Carl P-Conquilla, Chenming Jiang, Zac Zhuo Zhang